ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 mutually authenticate when establishing the Secure Channel.

-The extent to which a Secure Channel can provide assurances that UCCS originate from a trustworthy attesting environment depends on the characteristics of both the cryptographic mechanisms used to establish the channel and the characteristics of the attesting environment itself.
+The extent to which a Secure Channel can provide assurances that UCCS originate from a trustworthy Attesting Environment depends on the characteristics of both the cryptographic mechanisms used to establish the channel and the characteristics of the Attesting Environment itself.

 A Secure Channel established or maintained using weak cryptography may not provide the assurance required by a relying party of the authenticity